carpentries/workshop-template/_includes/ds/intro.md

-Digital Skills Workshops by the Netherlands eScience Center focus on the foundational digital skills needed to put reproducible research into practice.
-They cover the essentials of version control, online collaboration, reproducible code and good programming practices, and intermediate and advanced technologies or method-specific skills, such as GPU and Parallel Programming and Deep Learning.
+The eScience Center offers a range of free workshops and training courses, open to all researchers affiliated with Dutch research organizations.
+We organize workshops covering digital skills needed to put reproducible research into practice.
+These include online collaboration, reproducible code and good programming practices.
+We also offer more advanced workshops such as GPU Programming, Parallel Programming and Deep Learning.